Jesper-Hustad/assignments/os_2202/threads_and_processes/threads_and_processes.md

 #### Question 1

-A process is like the word implies a program running, they contain stuff like: code, data, files, registers, stack and threads.
+A process is like the word implies a program running, they contain stuff like:

+- code
+- data
+- files
+- registers
+- stack
+- threads

 So a thread is a segment of a process and can be controlled by a scheduler